Worzel Gummidge (TV series): Storyline

 In the series, Worzel Gummidge was a scarecrow that could come to life.
 Living in Ten Acre Field, he would often visit the nearby village of Scatterbrook.
 He befriended two children, brother and sister John and Sue Peters, who often tried to clear up the messes he created.
 Worzel had a collection of interchangeable turnip, mangelwurzel, and swede heads; each suiting a particular occasion or allowing him to perform a certain task.
 He also had his own language, Worzelese.
 Worzel's catchphrases were: "A cup o' tea an' a slice o' cake", "I'll be bum-swizzled" and "Bozzy MCoo".
 He was madly in love with Aunt Sally, a vain, cruel-hearted fairground coconut-shy doll who considered herself a lady and far too good for a common scarecrow such as Worzel.
 Aunt Sally often exploits Worzel for her own ends (in one episode, she promises to marry him if he frees her from a junkshop washing machine, but she never has any intention of going through with it).
 The Crowman says there are good and bad Aunt Sallys (S04E05).
-The one Worzel likes has delusions of grandeur and is evil, in her constant nastiness to him.
+The one Worzel likes has delusions of grandeur and is usually dismissive and patronising towards him.

 The rationale for the move to New Zealand in Down Under was that Aunt Sally is purchased by a visiting museum curator from New Zealand, and Worzel follows her into the luggage chute.